Timor-Leste Defence Force: Organisation

 The F-FDTL is organised into a headquarters, a land component, a naval component and an air component.
-Following its establishment the F-FDTL also had the "largest and most sophisticated" human intelligence network in East Timor, which was based on the clandestine resistance reporting networks built up during the Indonesian occupation.
-However, in May 2008 the national parliament legislated to place the F-FTDL's intelligence branch under the authority of the head of the National Information Service.
+The headquarters of the F-FDTL is the General Staff of the armed forces.
+A small number of F-FDTL units report directly to the Chief of the General Staff including the military police, special forces unit and the military hospital.
+Following its establishment the F-FDTL also had the "largest and most sophisticated" human intelligence network in Timor-Leste, which was based on the clandestine resistance reporting networks built up during the Indonesian occupation.
+However, in May 2008 the national parliament legislated to place the F-FDTL's intelligence branch under the authority of the head of the National Information Service.

 In 2011 F-FDTL had an authorised strength of 1,500 regular personnel and 1,500 reservists.
 It had not reached these totals as funding shortfalls prevented the reserve component from being formed and the Army's two regular battalions were under-strength.
 While all the F-FDTL's personnel were initially FALINTIL veterans the force's composition has changed over time and few soldiers from the insurgency remained as of 2005 due to the force's narrow age requirement.

 After the F-FDTL's 1st Battalion was established in 2001 recruitment was opened to all East Timorese above the age of 18, including women.
 Few women have joined the F-FDTL, however.
-As at February 2010, only seven percent of new recruits were female.
+As at February 2010, only seven per cent of new recruits were female.
 In 2020 women comprised 10.8 per cent of the F-DTL's personnel, with none holding a rank higher than captain.

-Army
+Land Component

 When initially established, the F-FDTL land force comprised two light infantry battalions, each with an authorised strength of 600 personnel.
 As of 2004 each battalion had three rifle companies, a support company and a headquarters company.
 Although the army is small, the guerrilla tactics employed by FALINTIL before the departure in 1999 of the Indonesian National Armed Forces were effective against overwhelming numbers and it has the potential to form a credible deterrent against invasion.
 The Army's current doctrine is focused on low-intensity infantry combat tactics as well as counter-insurgency tasks.
 Most of the force's training and operations are conducted at the section level, and company or battalion-sized exercises are rare.